akalicki/akalicki.github.io/_posts/2013-08-18-a-short-introduction.md

 layout: post
 category: miscellaneous
 tags: website blog
+description: "Welcome to my new website!
+Over the past few weeks, I've done my best to design a clean and simple way of communicating what I've been up to and sharing my thoughts with the outside world."
 excerpt: "Over the past few weeks, I've done my best to design a clean and simple way of communicating what I've been up to and sharing my thoughts with the outside world.
 This website is intended to serve as a means of